Latin America

 Revolutionary ideas

 Leon Trotsky was exiled on January 9 since Stalin banned him from the USSR.
 He arrived at Tampico, where the famous artist Frida Kahlo received him.
-Diego Rivera, who was a communist enthusiast, convinced the Mexican president to offer political asylum to the Soviet revolutionary.
+Diego Rivera, a communist enthusiast, convinced the Mexican president to offer political asylum to the Soviet revolutionary.

-Diego Rivera’s mural Epopeya del Pueblo Mexicano
+Diego Rivera’s mural Epopeya del Pueblo Mexicano.

 Who were the Adelitas?